TrevorDArcyEvans/BlazorSQLiteWasm/README.md

 ```

 which runs every second.
 This is an artefact from the original [BlazeOrbital](https://github.com/SteveSandersonMS/BlazeOrbital)
-project which required the data to be synchronised every second; and is not required for this example.
+project which required the data to be synchronised every second. **This code is actually required otherwise all data can be lost on reload.**

 ### SQLite
 _SQLite_ driver is provided by _SQLitePCLRaw.bundle_e_sqlite3_ nuget package and is linked